jsmolka/egg-player/readme.md

 ## Things to do

 ### Internal
-- use the e-prefix for all global variables instead of egg
 - reactive cache / library
   - use QFileSystemWatcher
   - update library / cache accordingly